 Buffer Overflow:

-Today through IoT the embedded systems are becoming connected with the world outside.
+Today through IoT embedded systems are becoming connected with the world outside.
 This creates new ways and more opportunities for malicious code attacks.

 Code Injection: